Losant/losant-react-experience/README.md

   - Replace `<APPLICATION_ID>` with the ID of the Losant application backing this interface.
 - `REACT_APP_AUTH_COOKIE_NAME`: This is the name of the cookie that holds the user's authentication token.
 This setting is optional; not providing a value defaults to "authToken".

-### Included Packages

-This demo repo utilizes the following [npm](https://www.npmjs.com/) packages in addition to those included by Create React App:

-- [`cookie`](https://www.npmjs.com/package/cookie): Serializes the user's auth token for storage as a browser cookie, and parses that cookie to retrieve the auth token in subsequent sessions.
-- [`react-bootstrap`](https://www.npmjs.com/package/react-bootstrap): A set of React components based on the popular [Twitter Bootstrap](https://getbootstrap.com/) UI framework.
-- [`bootstrap`](https://www.npmjs.com/package/bootstrap): A peer dependency of `react-bootstrap`; this provides the necessary SASS files that style the components.
-- [`react-router-dom`](https://www.npmjs.com/package/react-router-dom): Routes the user through the various pages of the experience, including redirecting signed-out users attempting to view authenticated pages to the login page.

 ## Developing

-To develop the user interface in your local environment, start by creating a `.env.local` in the project root, which will override any values defined in your `.env` file.
-Included is a `.env.local.example` file; you may simply change the name of this file to `.env.local` to begin development.
+To develop the user interface in your local environment, start by creating a `.env.development` in the project root, which will override any values defined in your `.env` file.
+Included is a `.env.development.example` file; you may simply change the name of this file to `.env.development` to begin developing locally.

 At the very least, the file should include this line: